kadmin-remctl 2.2

 Also included in this package is a C client for use by privileged users when changing passwords for others.
 This client searches for the user in a password file first to present the full name for verification, and then obtains special credentials for a designated principal and then contacts a remctl server on a non-standard port to issue a change password command.
 This is done on a non-standard port so that it can use a different principal for authentication than the regular host principal normally used by remctl and require that the privileged user reauthenticate before using this service.

-Some aspects of this package are very Stanford-specific, most notably the sometimes-bizarre formatting of the output from this script (which is for compatibility with the legacy APIs used at Stanford).
+Some aspects of this package are very Stanford-specific, most notably some of the namespace constraints on principals and the sometimes-bizarre formatting of the output from this script (which is for compatibility with the legacy APIs used at Stanford).
 It is probably not suitable for using at other sites without modifications, but may provide ideas for how to do something similar for another site.

 The AFS kaserver support should be considered frozen and is no longer tested since Stanford no longer runs a kaserver environment.
 It may be dropped from a future release if the code is significantly restructured.